DataFire/Integrations/integrations/generated/whapi_sportsdata/README.md

   * collectionId `string`: The collectionId of the Market Group, If it has one
   * competitionId `string`: The CompetitionId of the Market Group
   * id **required** `string`: The Id of the Market Group
+  * marketSort `string`: The market sort of this group
   * name **required** `string`: The Name of the Market Group

 ### marketsWrapper